Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: Acknowledgements

 \section{Acknowledgements}

 This manuscript was sponsored by AbbVie, Inc. AbbVie contributed to the design, research, and interpretation of data, writing, reviewing, and approving the content.
-Tianyu Zhan, Ziqian Geng, Yihua Gu, Li Wang and Xiaohong Huang are employees of AbbVie Inc. Yiwang Zhou is a summer intern at AbbVie Inc., and a PhD candidate at Department of Biostatistics, University of Michigan, Ann Arbor.
-Jian Kang is Professor at Department of Biostatistics, University of Michigan, Ann Arbor.
-Jian Kang’s research was partially supported by NIH R01 GM124061 and R01 MH105561.
+Tianyu Zhan, Ziqian Geng, Yihua Gu, Li Wang and Xiaohong Huang are employees of AbbVie Inc. Yiwang Zhou was a 2020 summer intern at AbbVie Inc. Jian Kang is Professor at Department of Biostatistics, University of Michigan, Ann Arbor.
+Professor Kang’s research was partially supported by NIH R01 GM124061 and R01 MH105561.
 Elizabeth H. Slate is Distinguished Research Professor, Duncan McLean and Pearl Levine Fairweather Professor at Department of Statistics, Florida State University.
+This work was initiated when Professor Slate was the AbbVie Visiting Scholar in Honor of David C. Jordan from 2018 to 2019.
 All authors may own AbbVie stock.

+Authors would also like to thank the editor Margaret Gamalo, an anonymous associate editor and three anonymous reviewers for their constructive comments.